 Inventory, lb : 0

-Hamasaki oranges are available year-round, with a peak season in the winter through spring in Japan.
+Hamasaki oranges are available from the mid-winter through spring in Japan.

 Hamasaki oranges, botanically classified as Citrus reticulata, are a Japanese variety belonging to the Rutaceae or citrus family.
 The hybrid oranges were released in the early 21st century and were developed as an improved cultivar designed for fresh eating.
 Hamasaki oranges grow on evergreen trees in temperature and climate-controlled greenhouses and are left on the trees for extended periods to concentrate sugar and acidity levels.
 Freshly picked Hamasaki oranges have a very sweet and acidic taste, but the fruits are traditionally stored in a climate-controlled warehouse for about a month before they are sold in consumer markets.
 This storage time allows the fruits to mellow in acidity, creating a sweet, tangy, balanced flavor profile.
 Hamasaki oranges are a premium cultivar favored by consumers for their sweet taste, juicy nature, and easy-to-peel rind.
 It is important to note that Hamasaki is not a varietal name but a brand name created by producers in the city of Karatsu in Japan for marketing purposes.
 The orange's varietal name is Reikou, and both names are used within Japan, especially in the Saga Prefecture, to sell the fruits.